KxSystems/docs/docs/kb/callbacks.md

 ### Function wrapper

-An arbitrary function on the server will not have the appropriate signature to accept a callback.
-We show here a simple wrapper function that permits any reasonable multivalent function to be called asynchronously with its result returned to the caller.
+An arbitrary function on the server does not have the appropriate signature to accept a callback.
+This example shows a simple wrapper function that permits any reasonable multivalent function to be called asynchronously with its result returned to the caller.

 Define the following on the server.